Path-Check/safeplaces-ct-backend/expressjs/README.md

+*Note*:
-*Note*: The installation assumes you have already installed Postgres DB in your local environment listening for connections at port 5432.
-Your Postgres instance should listen to '*' instead of 'localhost', this setting can be found in your pgconfig file.
+1. The installation assumes you have already installed Postgres DB in your local environment listening for connections at port 5432.
+2. Your Postgres instance should listen to '*' instead of 'localhost' by setting the `listen_addresses` parameter, [this setting can be found in your pgconfig file](https://www.postgresql.org/docs/current/runtime-config-connection.html).